VictorPonciano1/VictorPonciano1/README.md

 Hello, my name is Victor and I'm training to become a future Full Stack Developer.

-I work at "Foursys Projetos e Sistemas em Infomatica Ltda." as an intern and study at FATEC University Systems Analysis and Development course.
+I work at "Foursys Projetos e Sistemas em Infomatica Ltda." as an intern and study at FATEC University the Systems Analysis and Development course.

 ## Tecnologies